 The Pratt & Whitney version is the most pronounced, as it looks to be seamlessly integrated into that wing connection without any hard breaks in the exterior surfaces.
 I can only imagine how long the designers and engineers spent refining this in the wind tunnel, but all I know is that it looks really great and it’s one of the most interesting things I’ve ever seen on any aircraft.
 Yes, I think it’s that cool!

 It’s the discovery of these interesting little details which keep me interested and pushing forward with this side view airliner template project.
-I’ve learned so much about these airplanes since my first DC-10 illustration back in 2012, and it’s a lot of fun noticing new things that I never would have paid attention to before.
+I’ve learned so much about these airplanes since my DC-10 illustration, and it’s a lot of fun noticing new things that I never would have paid attention to before.
 There is a lot of work that goes into the design of these airplanes, and I’m certainly appreciating that fact with each new template that I create.

 Now that my A330-200 set is complete, it’s time to move on to the stretched -300 variant.
 I just finished all three versions of that one (yes, the same three engines are options) and I’ll be posting those templates very soon.

 After that I think I’m going to tackle the A340, which makes sense since it shares so many components with the A330.
 My fingers are crossed that it’s going to be relatively simple and won’t require me to start from scratch.
 Using existing components will make things go much faster…